 Sniff & search game.
-Try teaching your dog some basic “nose work” to search for bits of kibble or low calorie dog-treats.
-Start by dropping a little food on the floor in front of your dog, say “Find it”, and encourage your dog to search for, and eat all the bits of food.
+Try teaching your dog some basic ‘nose work’ to search for bits of kibble or low calorie dog-treats.
+Start by dropping a little food on the floor in front of your dog, say ‘Find it’, and encourage them to search for, and eat all the bits of food.
 Next, cover your dog’s eyes while you drop some food.
 Uncover your dog’s eyes.
-Again, say “Find it”, and encourage them to search for, and eat, all of the food.
+Again, say ‘Find it’, and encourage them to search for, and eat, all of the food.

 To increase the challenge, hide bits of food under pieces of fabric, towel, cardboard or upturned egg-boxes.
 Your dog might start nosing or digging under some of the objects to reach the food.
 Up to a point, this is fine.
 If the game causes your dog to get very over-excited then it is safest to stop just in case of injury.